Germany launches 5G auction amid row with US over Huawei | Malay Mail

 US fears of security compromise

-US ambassador to Germany Richard Grenell last week warned that Washington could stifle intelligence cooperation unless Berlin agreed a Huawei ban.
+According to media reports, US ambassador to Germany Richard Grenell last week warned that Washington could review intelligence cooperation unless Berlin agreed a Huawei ban.

-In a letter, Grenell told Peter Altmaier, Germany’s economy minister, that intelligence-sharing cooperation could cease if Berlin allows the Chinese firm to be part of the 5G network.
+In a letter, Grenell told Peter Altmaier, Germany’s economy minister, that intelligence-sharing cooperation could be scaled back if Berlin allows the Chinese firm to be part of the 5G network, the Wall Street Journal reported.

 “If it also is inside of their defence communications, then we’re not gonna communicate with them.